Henri de La Tour d'Auvergne, Viscount of Turenne: Legacy

-In his personal character Turenne showed little more than the nature of a simple and honourable soldier, endowed with much tact; but in the world of politics and intellect he seemed almost helpless in the hands of a skilful intriguer or casuist.
+In his character Turenne showed little more than the nature of a simple and honourable soldier, endowed with much tact; but in the world of politics he seemed disinterested and out of place, the glittering court of Versailles held no sway in the mind of the great commander.
 His morals, if not beyond reproach, were at least more austere than those prevalent in the age in which he lived.
 He operated essentially as a commander of regular armies.
 He spent his life with the troops; he knew how to win their affection; he tempered a severe discipline with rare generosity, and his men loved him as a comrade no less than they admired him as a commander.
 Thus, though Condé's genius appeared far more versatile, Turenne's genius best represents the art of war in the 17th century.
-For the small, costly, and highly trained regular armies, and for the dynastic warfare of the age of Louis XIV, Turenne functioned as the ideal army leader.
+For the small, costly, and highly trained regular armies, and the dynastic warfare of the age of Louis XIV, Turenne functioned as the ideal army leader.

 During the French Revolution his reputation as a man of the people made his tomb one of the few nobles’ tombs not destroyed by the Revolutionaries.
 Napoleon rated him the greatest modern commander.
-Eugene of Savoy when praised above Turenne called ingratiating at the expense of Turenne.
+Eugene of Savoy when praised above Turenne called the flattery ingratiating at the expense of Turenne.
 Turenne is one of the subjects of Morris’ work “Great commanders of modern times”.
 According to him the “powerful genius” of Turenne greatly contributed to shaping modern warfare.